Materials-Consortia/OPTIMADE/optimade.rst

   - **Support**: OPTIONAL support in implementations, i.e., MAY be :val:`null`.
     However, the property is RECOMMENDED if fractional atom coordinates are returned in the response.
-    Moreover, the property is REQUIRED if fractional coordinates are returned and no other symmetry information that allows to derive symmetry operations unambiguously (e.g., the Hall symbol) is provided.
+    Moreover, the property is REQUIRED if fractional coordinates are returned and no other symmetry information that allows the user to derive symmetry operations unambiguously (e.g., the Hall symbol) is provided.
     - MUST be :val:`null` if :property:`nperiodic_dimensions` is equal to 0.
   - **Query**: Support for queries on this property is not required and in fact is NOT RECOMMENDED.